njons/moving-inventory/README.md

 # Up for grabs!
-a catalogue of items up for grabs when we move
+a catalogue of items up for grabs when we move :wave: